Zoran Vulić: Managerial career

 In 1998, Vulić continued his career as manager, with his first four spells all at Hajduk Split.
 His biggest success as Hajduk manager was winning the 2000–01 Croatian First League and the 2002–03 Croatian Cup.
 In 2004, he was sacked three rounds before the end of the 2003–04 Croatian First League season even though the team was sitting at the top of the table, and he was replaced by the new manager, Petar Nadoveza, who ended up winning that championship with Hajduk.

 In January 2008, Vulić moved to Russian Premier League club FC Luch-Energiya Vladivostok.
 He returned to Croatia in 2009, taking over HNK Rijeka.
 In February 2010, he took charge of Istra 1961.
 Vulić also managed RNK Split on two occasions.
 His biggest success with that team was reaching the final of the 2014–15 Croatian Cup where they were beaten on penalties by Dinamo Zagreb.

 In 2015, he took over Sheriff Tiraspol and managed to win the 2015–16 Moldovan National Division.
 He left the club in June 2016.
 On 14 December 2016, Vulić was appointed as manager of FC Atyrau.
 On 11 April 2017, the club announced a mutually agreed contract termination, as Vulić wanted to return to Croatia.
-He was then manager of Apollon Smyrni from September to December 2017, when he was sacked after a poor run of results.
+He was then manager of Apollon Smyrnis from September to December 2017, when he was sacked after a poor run of results.

 His final stint with Hajduk was from 9 September to 27 November 2018, when he was sacked after having won only 3 of the 9 league matches.
 In February 2022 he was named manager of Greek second-tier side Xanthi, but was relieved of his duties after only a month.

 Additionally, Vulić also served as an assistant coach of the Croatia national team.